 In Trinity Term of Year 4, students will take 8-9 written examinations and 1 oral examination.
 Students writing a dissertation will submit it.

-Please refer to the conventions for FHS examinations.
+Please refer to the conventions for FHS examinations for the papers to be taken, available on Canvas towards the end of Michaelmas Term.